healthylaife/MIMIC-IV-Data-Pipeline/README.md

 ##### Citing MIMIC-IV Data Pipeline:
 MIMIC-IV Data Pipeline is available on [ML4H](https://proceedings.mlr.press/v193/gupta22a/gupta22a.pdf).
-If you use MIMIC-IV Data Pipeline in a scientific publication, we would appreciate citations to the following paper.
+If you use MIMIC-IV Data Pipeline, we would appreciate citations to the following paper.

 ```
 @InProceedings{gupta2022extensive,